oussamaissm/Development-of-a-Simulation-Environment-for-an-Unmanned-Surface-Vehicle-USV/README.md

 5. Implement a proportional guidance law for autonomous navigation.
 6. Control the vehicle using the left and right thrusters.
 7. Evaluate the ability of the vehicle to follow a desired trajectory.
-8. Provide a foundation for future USV autonomy and marine waste detection research.

 ---